oroinc/documentation/backend/integrations/index.rst

 Application integration is a layer that allows you to migrate your data or enable communication between two systems.

-The topics below provide in-depth information about integrations' concepts and components to help you get started with creating your integrations.
+The topics below provide in-depth information about integrations' concepts and components to help you start creating your integrations.

 Choose the model of transferring data to build your integration flow: